Mean Field Portfolio Games with Epstein-Zin Preferences: Characterization of mean-field equilibria

-{\bf Step 4.} In this final step, we prove the correspondence of uniqueness for equilibrium strategies and BSDE solutions.
-On the one hand, if there are two distinct solutions of \eqref{MF-BSDE:tilde-Y} in $L^\infty\times H^2_{BMO}\times H^2_{BMO}$, then there are two distinct equilibrium investment and consumption rates in $L^\infty\times H^2_{BMO}$ by \eqref{pi-Z-Z0-widetilde} and \eqref{c-Y-widetilde}.

-On the other hand, if there exists at most one solution to the BSDE in $L^\infty\times H^2_{BMO}\times H^2_{BMO}$ but there are two distinct equilibrium strategies satisfying \eqref{reverse}, then we derive a contradiction by Step 3. \end{proof}

-\begin{remark} The third condition in \eqref{reverse} is consistent with the reverse H\"older inequality in \cite{ET-2015,FR-2011,Fu-2021,Fu2023}, where time additive utility (exponential or power utility) is considered.
-In general, this condition is necessasry to establish the one-to-one correspondence between the equilibrium investment and the $Z$-component of solution to some (F)BSDE in the BMO space.
-However, this condition can be dropped if either the following two conditions holds: \begin{itemize} \item If only common noise exists, i.e. $\sigma=0$, then \eqref{pi-Z-Z0-widetilde} yields a one-to-one correspondence between $\pi^*$ and $Z^0$, which implies that $\pi^*\in H^2_{BMO}$ is equivalent to $Z^0\in H^2_{BMO}$, even without the third condition in \eqref{reverse}.
-This also implies the equivalence between $\pi^*\in L^\infty$ and $Z^0\in L^\infty$. \item If all coefficients are deterministic, then $\widetilde Z=\widetilde Z^0=0$ and $\pi^*\in H^2_{BMO}$ trivially holds, if it exists. \end{itemize} \end{remark}
+\begin{remark} The BMO condition for $(\lambda,\lambda^0)$ is consistent with the reverse H\"older inequality in \cite{ET-2015,FR-2011,Fu-2021,Fu2023}, where time additive utility (exponential or power utility) is considered.
+In general, this condition is necessasry to establish the one-to-one correspondence between the equilibrium investment rate and the $Z$-component of solution to some (F)BSDE in the BMO space.
+This condition can be dropped if either the following two conditions holds: \begin{itemize} \item If only common noise exists, i.e. $\sigma=0$, then \eqref{pi-Z-Z0-widetilde} yields a one-to-one correspondence between $\pi^*$ and $\widetilde Z^0$ (and thus $Z^0$), which implies that $\pi^*\in H^2_{BMO}$ is equivalent to $\widetilde Z^0\in H^2_{BMO}$, even without the BMO condition for $\lambda$.
+This also implies the equivalence between $\pi^*\in L^\infty$ and $Z^0\in L^\infty$. \item If all coefficients are deterministic, then $\widetilde Z=\widetilde Z^0=0$ and $\pi^*\in H^2_{BMO}$ trivially holds, if it exists. \end{itemize} \end{remark} To further demonstrate the power of our approach, in Section \ref{sec:power} we revisit the power utility case studied in \cite{Fu-2021,Fu2023}.
+Before doing so, we complete the uniqueness analysis and the $N$-player game analysis in the next two sections.